Monsters In The Dark: Understanding Teraphobia

 - If it's a friend, validate their fears while reminding them that their imagination is creative.
 Don't tell them they are too old to have these fears.
 Encouraging them to seek help will put them on the road to recovery instead of increasing their anxiety and paranoia.

-Other Treatment Options For Teraphobia
+Other Treatment Options for Teraphobia

 If home treatment isn't going well and the fear persists without signs of letting up, it might be time to take your child or teen to a therapist.
 A licensed specialist can help them come to terms with their fear as well as accept it as part of their imagination.
 They will be encouraged to draw, write, or even act out their fear to show them where the fear is rooted.

 If the fear has a religious basis - such as the devil, demons, or other supernatural forces - it might be helpful to see a therapist who practices the same religion.
 A combination of spiritual efforts can help them feel comforted and more at ease in addition to getting over the fear.
 A phobia that persists well past traditional behavioral therapy might require medication.
 Using anti-anxiety medication can help your child or teen function better daily.
 Sleep medication may also be prescribed, though typically this is employed after other therapies have been attempted.
 Getting to the root of the fear is the top priority.